-These Root Beer floats aren’t for the kids!
+These Vodka Root Beer floats aren’t for the kids!
 They are spiked with a shot of Vodka to make your day drinking that much more fun!
+This old fashioned root beer float is something you can serve to the adults, right alongside the kids’ regular root beer floats.
 Cheers!

 Vodka Root Beer Float